 Writing in a different genre is another way to keep your mind fresh and flexible.
 Trying out new genres also brings diversity to your portfolio when you apply for a writing position.
 If you mainly write non-fiction, try writing a short story.
 If you write novels, try writing an article on current events.
 And everyone should try his or her pen at poetry.
 What’s a writing collection if you don’t have a few embarrassing poems of ardent love sprinkled in there (hopefully, only discovered posthumously).

 The more you actively remind yourself of the reasons that you enjoy writing and are a writer, the more this can motivate you to continue on with your resolutions.
 The most important thing is to have confidence in yourself and in your craft.
-Happy writing in 2015!
+Happy writing!